Database Tools

 * [Database Migrations](https://github.com/vcon-dev/vcon-mcp/blob/main/docs/supabase/migrations/README.md) - Database schema

-* [SUPABASE\_SEMANTIC\_SEARCH\_GUIDE.md](https://github.com/vcon-dev/vcon-mcp/blob/main/docs/SUPABASE_SEMANTIC_SEARCH_GUIDE.md) - Search performance
+* [Search Optimization Guide](https://github.com/vcon-dev/vcon-mcp/blob/main/docs/SEARCH_OPTIMIZATION_GUIDE.md) - Search performance

 * [INGEST\_AND\_EMBEDDINGS.md](https://github.com/vcon-dev/vcon-mcp/blob/main/docs/guide/INGEST_AND_EMBEDDINGS.md) - Data ingestion